uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 $$

 ### 1.4 Special Cases
-Jacobians and Gradients are usually defined in terms of their components.
-In the following, we revisit them from a slightly different perspective connected to Fréchet differentiability that, in my opinion, provides some valuable insights.
+Jacobians and Gradients are usually discussed in Euclidean space, and are defined in terms of their components.
+In the following, we revisit them from Fréchet differentiability perspective, that, in my opinion, provides some useful insights.

 #### 1.4.1 Euclidean Vector-Spaces: Jacobian
 For functions involving finite dimensions (e.g., $f:\mathbb{R}^n\to\mathbb{R}^m$), we can simplify this.
 In finite dimension, the effect of applying any linear function can always be achieved by finding a matrix of that function (there always is one), and then performing simple matrix-vector multiplication.